APA Citation Format

 There are many standard citation formats.
 Use the form recommended by the instructor of each class.
 However, humanities courses usually are asked to style according to MLA (Modern Language Association) guidelines.
 Students in science and research fields, meanwhile, are often encouraged to follow the APA (American Psychological Association) guidelines.
 In college, the primary reason for using a standardized reference format like the MLA or APA is so that professional peers, researchers, professors, and other academic readers can easily understand the syntax and easily check the citations.

-- This page should list all the works that have contributed ideas and information to your essay (through direct quotation, summary or paraphrase).
+- This page should list all the works that have contributed ideas and information to your essay/ PowerPoint presentation/ blog/ project/ assignment etc. (through direct quotation, summary or paraphrase).
+The source for all IMAGES you inserted from the internet must also be given in Reference list.

 - It must provide full publication information so that others will easily be able to locate the same sources.